ComputeCanada/openstack-ansible-wordpress/README.md

-# openstack-ansible-omeka
+# openstack-ansible-wordpress
 Project for automating the installation of WordPress using Compute Canada cloud resources

 ## Quick Start

 1. First of all you will need the link to the Raw source file for the heat template used to construct your virtual machine.
-This is located on this github repository under the heat_templates directory as os-wordpress-template.yml
+This is located on this github repository under the heat_templates directory as os-wordpress-template.yml (Alternatively, use: https://raw.githubusercontent.com/ubcarc/openstack-ansible-wordpress/master/heat_templates/os-wordpress-template.yml)
 ![Where to start on this GitHub](/docs/images/1.png) *Where to start on this GitHub*
 2. Click the Raw button as is show below:
 ![Raw Button Location](/docs/images/2.png)
 *Raw Button Location*
-3. This URL will be required shortly, so keep the page open.
+3. This URL will be required shortly, so keep the page open or the previously given link handy.
 ![Raw Heat Template](/docs/images/3.png)
 *Raw Heat Template*
 4. Navigate to West/(East) Cloud at https://west.cloud.computecanada.ca (https://east.cloud.computecanada.ca) and enter your credentials to log in.